mapbase-source/source-sdk-2013/.github/ISSUE_TEMPLATE/feature-request---misc.md

 ---
-name: Game - Feature request
+name: Feature request - Miscellaneous
-about: Suggest an idea related to game behavior.
+about: Suggest an idea not related to any of the other subjects.
-title: "[GAME] "
+title: "[MISC] "
 labels: Enhancement
 assignees: ''